-In January 2022, the Herefordshire Citizens' Climate Assembly will meet to discuss:
+In January 2022, the Herefordshire Citizens' Climate Assembly was held to discuss:

 'How should Herefordshire meet the challenges of climate change?'

-The assembly will hear from expert speakers, discuss the issues involved and decide what steps should be taken.
-Recommendations will be used to influence council policy and spending priorities to help Herefordshire become a zero-carbon, nature rich county by 2030.
+The assembly heard from expert speakers, discussed the issues involved and decided what steps should be taken.
+Recommendations were developed within the themes of buildings; transport; and food, farming and land-use.
+These are being used to influence council policy and spending priorities to help Herefordshire become a zero-carbon, nature-rich county by 2030.

 To address the priorities identified by Assembly members, there are currently 13 projects planned and due to start early in 2023.

 - Active Travel – Walking- To promote and support increased walking activities

 - Development of decarbonisation plan for all corporate buildings- To develop a decarbonisation plan and capital business case for all council corporate buildings by undertaking energy efficiency assessments

 - Home energy efficiency audits - A three year pilot providing 320 properties with energy efficiency audits and retrofit plans and grants of up to £2000 to address the measures outlined in the assessments.

 - Greener Footprints Conference- To enable the Herefordshire Climate and Nature Partnership Board to host an annual climate conference with a focus on sustainable food, tree planting and waste reduction.